dysmento/raterecords/README.md

 ## Code Coverage
 We use [JaCoCo](https://www.jacoco.org/jacoco/) to generate a test code coverage report.
 This will be done automatically when the tests are run.
 To see the report in your browser, open `target/site/jacoco/index.html`

+## REST API
+The code includes a JSON API which you can run with this command:

+    mvn spring-boot:run -P rest

+It's necessary to specify the `rest` profile, otherwise the command-line main class will be used and the service won't run.